ldamon/lydia-blog/content/blog/thirdpost.md

 - Redesigned signup onboarding/first time user experience
 - Produced Communication Surfaces research report

-Happy to talk about my experience IRL, but won't be sharing too many details here.
+Happy to talk about my experience IRL, but won't be sharing too many more details here.
 Very grateful for my time at this exciting company, where I was able to expand and strengthen my experience with Growth practices and deepen my understanding of our developer customers.
 Onward!